 If it is necessary to seek further clarification of the information contained in the application then the Permit Authority will endeavour to resolve this within the mandatory response times so that the estimated start date and duration of the original application remains.

-The Permit Authority will submit a Modification Request EToN notification to allow the activity promoter the opportunity to make amendments to their application and resubmit this within the required timeframe.
+The Permit Authority will submit a Modification Request to allow the activity promoter the opportunity to make amendments to their application and resubmit this within the required timeframe.

 As long as the timeframes are met, the original start and end dates of the first application can be kept and no early start agreements are required.